DJDanl/cpp-docs.pt-br/docs/mfc/reference/cmfctaskspane-class.md

  Especifica a cor do texto para o grupo realçado.
 Se-1, esse método usa a cor de realce padrão.

 ### <a name="return-value"></a>Valor de retorno
- `TRUE` Se a cor do texto para a tarefa foi definida com êxito; Caso contrário, `FALSE`.
+ TRUE se a cor do texto para a tarefa foi definida com êxito; Caso contrário, FALSE.

 ##  <a name="setvertmargin"></a>  CMFCTasksPane::SetVertMargin
  Define a margem vertical.